How does English Heritage Buildings ensure its buildings are manufactured to the Exova BM TRADA Q-Mark standard?

 - Finally, once buildings are made and packed all jobs are checked off against cutting list to ensure quality standard is appropriate and to ensure that all components needed to assemble the building are supplied.

 When we quote for a building our quotation programme is designed to consider the structural requirements of that exact frame (meaning no unexpected surprises on pricing later on!).
-Our design team will then draw up your building using the specifications and details that have been verified and audited by BM TRADA under the Q-mark scheme and we then obtain indemnity insurance-backed verification of timber section sizes via the services of independent specialist structural engineers taking account of building location, elevation above sea level, orientation to the prevailing wind (for uplift regulations) and if there are local anomalies that need to be considered (such as excessive wind loadings).
+Our design team will then draw up your building using the specifications and details that have been verified and audited by Exova BM TRADA under the Q-mark scheme and we then obtain indemnity insurance-backed verification of timber section sizes via the services of independent specialist structural engineers taking account of building location, elevation above sea level, orientation to the prevailing wind (for uplift regulations) and if there are local anomalies that need to be considered (such as excessive wind loadings).